Skip to main content

 Apart from this, your information shouldn’t be shared with other individuals unless you have given your permission to do so.

-If a service wants to share your information, you will be contacted to seek consent and you have a right to withdraw your consent at any time, where relevant.
+If a service wants to share your information, you will be contacted to seek consent.
+You have a right to withdraw your consent at any time, where relevant.

 Your information may also be used in a way that does not identify you, for example, for research or to help identify trends (such as the increase in certain diseases).

-There may be occasions where your information can be shared with other organisations without your consent but this will only happen when it is:
+There may be times when your information can be shared with other organisations without your consent, but this will only happen when it is:

 • required by law